Nico-Posateri/c-and-js-raycast-engine/c-rc-engine/README.md

 # C Raycasting Engine

-This engine was built with C and SDL2, and attempted to remain faithful to *Wolfenstein 3D*.
+This engine was built with C and SDL2, with intent to remain faithful to *Wolfenstein 3D*.
 It features textures and sprites created by **id Software**.